| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 chamber, it is possible to tune the system to provide just the right

+pressure in each part of the MS system.
 The advantages of using a multi-port turbopump in such an application

 include lowering size, weight, and cost--just the things system